MicrosoftLearning/mslearn-fabric/Instructions/Labs/05-dataflows-gen2.md

 Now that you have a lakehouse, you need to ingest some data into it.
 One way to do this is to define a dataflow that encapsulates an *extract, transform, and load* (ETL) process.

-1. In the home page for your lakehouse, select **New Dataflow Gen2**.
+1. In the home page for your workspace, select **New Dataflow Gen2**.
 After a few seconds, the Power Query editor for your new dataflow opens as shown here.

  ![New dataflow.](./Images/new-dataflow.png)